Federated Learning in Genetics: Extended Analysis of Accuracy, Performance and Privacy Trade-offs: Experiments

 \myfinding{Class imbalance impairs federated learning.} A challenge for FL is that data points are usually not independent and identically distributed (IID), leading to statistical heterogeneity.
 With transcriptomic data, a balanced class distribution among all clients seems unlikely.
 Therefore, we explored the effect of data imbalance on the global model's quality.
 We investigate IID- and non-IID-data by methodically increasing the imbalance to find a sweet spot of imbalance and model quality.
 We start our experiments with a number of clients equal to the number of classes, and all classes are equally distributed among the clients.
 Subsequent experiments increase the number of samples from one class while reducing the number of samples from another class.
 This process is repeated independently for each client and class, until each client contains samples from a single class.
-Due to lack of space, we present a visualization of only a subset of the conducted experiments (Figure~\ref{fig:imbalanced_DL}).
-Detailed visualizations and results can be found at \cite{leoscode}.
+We present a visualization of the conducted experiments in Figure \ref{fig:imbalanced_DL}.
+The evaluation of model quality in these scenarios is conducted using a separate test data set characterized by an equal distribution of classes.
+We compare the resulting AUC with an equally-distributed data set.
+As Figure \ref{fig:imbalanced_DL} shows, deep learning can indeed fight class imbalance.
+However, if the imbalance exceeds a certain threshold, a sudden drop in AUC can be expected.